LubieKakao1212/qulib-kt/README.md

 ---

-Joml library with kotlin extensions packaged as minecraft mod.
+Kotlin extensions for Joml library packaged as minecraft mod.
-Also includes MC/Forge related utility functions.
+Also includes MC related utility functions.

-From 1.19.3 forward quilb is written in kotlin
+From 1.19.4 forward quilb is available for both **Forge** and **Fabric**

+This version of qulib is written in Kotlin
-1.18.2 version written in java is [here](https://github.com/LubieKakao1212/qulib)
+For legacy 1.18.2 version written in java is [here](https://github.com/LubieKakao1212/qulib)